Seafood Manicotti

 1/2 cup finely chopped green onions

-2 pounds small shrimp (41 or higher count), peeled and deveined
+2 pounds small shrimp (41 count or smaller), peeled and deveined

 2 teaspoons Creole seasoning, divided